Catalina Crossing on a Hobie Tandem Island

 Day 1:

 Sailing is not a “fast” activity.
 8mph feels really quick!
 Today’s major worries were fog and crossing the shipping lanes.
-I had researched how this works, and it turns out that boats “not under power” have the right of way.
+I had researched how this works, and it turns out that motorized recreational boats must yield to human or wind powered recreational craft.
+All recreational boats must yield to commercial craft.
 Just to be safe, I downloaded an app where I can see the boats around me - and know how to hail them on VHF in case it looks like they don’t see me.
 Turns out, they saw me well, and two ships made an exaggerated course alteration so within a minute, I could tell that they were going to go around me.
 You can buy an orange “stick” that floats and transmits a signal via VHF (range 10-70 miles) for $65… and with that alone (no subscription), my boat could appear on their maps too.
 Plus, I think they get a warning if they are getting too close.
 I noticed many smaller boats already have this tech (they were on my map)… so it is probably worth getting.

 At one point, though, I was looking at this app, and when I looked up, I just started pedaling again along the course.
 Thank goodness for the arrows that Garmin recently added to courses… I was going exactly backwards along the course!
 Somehow, while I was looking down, the boat did a U-turn!
 Since everything looks the same, the only clue was the GPS - which I didn’t trust at first.
 I had 3 GPs devices running, and all 3 agreed.
 Oops!